gomorpheus/morpheus-docs/release_notes/current.rst

       .. image:: /images/clouds/azure/azureRunCmd.png

+- .. toggle-header:: :header: Backups: Jobs: **Tenant Permissions added**

-- Backups: Backup Jobs can be scoped to specific Tenants ("ACTIONS" > Permissions from the Backup Jobs list page)
+     Backup Jobs can be scoped to specific Tenants ("ACTIONS" > Permissions from the Backup Jobs list page)

+- .. toggle-header:: :header:  Blueprints: **Improved Validaiton**

-- Blueprints: Form validation improved when creating or editing Blueprints to specifically highlight the invalid field rather than give a generic validation warning
+     Form validation improved when creating or editing Blueprints to specifically highlight the invalid field rather than give a generic validation warning

 - .. toggle-header:: :header: Clouds: **``NO PROXY`` option added to Cloud configurations**

      Adds the ability to bypass configured proxy traversal for specified IP addresses or hosts